Keynote Speaker Richard Branson

 Virgin Atlantic Airways

 In 1984 was founded Virgin Atlantic Airways.
-The company is today the second largest international airline in the UK, operating a fleet of Boeing 747 and Airbus A340 aircraft.
+Today the company is the second largest international airline in the UK, operating a fleet of Boeing 747 and Airbus A340 aircraft.
 The airline is based on the idea of providing competitive and high-quality services of the highest class, premium class, and economy service.
 The Virgin Atlantic is the first commercial airline to operate 747 biofuel flights.

 In 1997, Virgin took over the management of two of Britain’s smallest railway franchises which are the CrossCountry and West Coast Main Line.
 In 2004, Virgin was participating in a £2 billion fleet replacement schedule to build one of the world’s most functional rail networks.